Microplastics and Your Health - Part 1 of 3

 Researchers have discovered that plastics can cause vascular inflammation and increase the risk of sudden plaque rupture, which is responsible for heart attacks and strokes.
 The presence of plastics also correlates with greater immune cell presence, indicating the body is responding to the foreign material like a chronic infection.
 Plastic particles were confirmed using chemical fingerprinting, with some particles emitting distinct chlorine signatures, confirming the presence of polyvinyl chloride (PVC), found in various products such as plumbing pipes and credit cards.
 Even with no conventional risk factors, plastics still raised disease and risk, even after accounting for cholesterol, age diabetes, body mass index, and blood pressure.
 The plastics detected in the study were the same types found in water bottles, food containers and household products, appearing across multiple areas, indicating that plastic pollution is a widespread problem with personal health consequences.

-Stay tuned for part 2 for more on how to decrease exposure to microplastics and detox from microplastic toxicity.
+Stay tuned for part 2 for more on how to decrease exposure to microplastics.